RafaelEstevamReis/PluginDemo/README.md

 1. Compile the project
 2. Put the Demo1 and Demo2 in the plugin folder of the App (created in the first run)
 3. Run the App

+SAFETY: The plugin architecture by definition is a RemoteCodeExecution, be careful